Chelsea news: Blues fans boo Jorginho as pressure continues to grow on Sarri | Goal.com

 Chelsea fans boo Jorginho as pressure continues to grow on Sarri

-Chelsea fans continued to boo Jorginho throughout the side's Europa League victory over Malmo in the Europa League on Thursday night.
+Chelsea fans continued to boo Jorginho throughout the club's 3-0 Europa League second-leg win over Malmo in the Europa League on Thursday night.

-The Blues cruised to victory over the Swedish side to advance to the last 16 of the Europa League courtesy of goals from Olivier Giroud, Ross Barkley and Callum Hudson-Odoi.
+The Blues cruised to a 5-1 aggregate victory over the Swedish side to advance to the last 16 of the Europa League courtesy of second-leg goals from Olivier Giroud, Ross Barkley and Callum Hudson-Odoi.

 However, the win wasn't enough to calm supporters as pressure continues to mount on manager Maurizio Sarri as his summer signing continues to struggle influence games.

-The midfielder joined the London club back in July from Napoli for a £57m (€65m/$86m) with the idea that the Italian was be the main playmaker for the "Sarri-ball" style of football.
+The midfielder joined the London club back in July from Napoli for a £57m (€65m/$86m) with the idea that the Italian would become the main playmaker for the "Sarri-ball" style of football.

+This has struggled to work to it's full potential this season, with pressure mounting on the Chelsea manager following embarrasing defeats to both Manchester City and Bournemouth.

+Despite the club's victory over Malmo, fans continued to show their frustration at the style of football which revolves primarily around Jorginho.

 More to follow...